 2.1.
 Gene regulation at the level of translation

-Research into the regulation of gene expression in bacteria has primarily focused on transcription, elucidating many clear mechanisms by which transcription controls gene expression.
-Translation is typically viewed as a constitutive event, but significant work is now being done to investigate the role that translation may play in regulating gene expression, particularly under stress conditions.
-While transcription is undoubtedly a central point of regulation, the potential importance of gene regulation at the level of translation is exemplified in a 2007 study of yeast and E. coli grown in minimal media.
+Research into the regulation of gene expression in bacteria has primarily focused on transcription, and has identified many clear mechanisms by which transcription controls gene expression.
+Translation is typically viewed as a constitutive event but significant work is now being done to investigate the role that translation may play in regulating gene expression, particularly under stress conditions.
+While transcription is undoubtedly a central point of regulation, the potential importance of gene regulation at the level of translation is exemplified in a 2007 study of yeast and Escherichia coli grown in minimal media.
 Using a novel protein abundance index, researchers found that only about half of E. coli protein levels (73% in yeast) are regulated at the level of transcription, consistent with regulation of gene expression at the level of translation and suggesting that control of translation may be key in stress conditions (lu et al. 2007).
 There are a number of mechanisms by which gene expression may be regulated at the level of translation, including variations in recruitment of mRNA to the ribosome and factors that affect assembly of the translation initiation complex (Milon and rodnina).
-Additionally, sRNAs can function in a variety of ways to regulate gene expression at the level of translation, including binding to mRNAs and preventing or promoting their translation (Harris et al. 2013).
+Additionally, sRNAs can function in a variety of ways to regulate gene expression at the level of translation, including binding to mRNAs to prevent or promote their translation (Harris et al. 2013).
 Although it is clear that regulation of translation may influence gene expression, there are few studies that investigate how variations in composition of the translation machinery, the ribosome, influences gene expression.

 2.2.
 Heterogeneous ribosomes may have specialized functions